Best Ski Pants in 2022

 Higher end of the price scale + wide range

 Last but certainly not least, we have our premium choice with all the fixings.
 You get Gore-Tex waterproofing throughout every aspect of these Dakine Stoker ski pants, including the extended knee boxes that provide an excellent range of motion to keep you swiveling and swerving down the slopes.
 It also doesn’t hurt that you get that same flexibility along the back panel, useful for when you grab your skis off the ground.
-Pair it all up with some YKK Aqua guard zippers, and you’re good to go.
+Pair it all up with some YKK Aqua guard zippers and a base layer, and you’re good to go.

 The only real hassle here is the lower fly access; it’s a bit dodgy to get to, primarily to upkeep the waterproofing, but nonetheless an aggravating access point.
 Ventilated leg lining and a tailored fit will have you feeling as luxurious as standing at the tip of a frozen peak can make you.
 If you’re still not certain what ski pants you’d like, go on down and read our buying guide, then circle back to grab your favorite pair out of the list.